Resources

 - Clear milestones that need to be met for project completion

-Create a System Security Plan (SSP)
+6. Create a System Security Plan (SSP)

 A System Security Plan (SSP) is a requirement for the higher levels of CMMC compliance.
 It’s a document that outlines cybersecurity controls for systems that process or store CUI or other government data.
 An SSP is needed for CMMC Level 2 and above because this is the point that documentation of cybersecurity processes becomes a requirement.

 The creation or refinement of an SSP should be an early step for any organization exploring CMMC compliance.
-It should be seen as a live document that is regularly reviewed and kept up-to-date.
+It should be seen as a live document that is regularly reviewed and kept up to date.

-Assign the right resources
+7. Assign the right resources

 Any project to review and update cybersecurity resilience will take resources to properly complete.
 Requirements are wide-ranging and will affect different areas of the organization.
 Improvements will go beyond just the configuration of devices and hardware, dealing with elements like cybersecurity training provision, and the setting of organization-wide policy.